PM says French staff shortages not Brexit to blame for Channel holidays misery

 Boris Johnson says French staff shortages not Brexit to blame for Channel holidays misery

-Boris Johnson says French staff shortages and a motorway accident – not Brexit – are to blame for the misery of holidaymakers facing long delays at Kent ports.
+Boris Johnson says French staff shortages and a motorway accident – not Brexit – were to blame for the misery of holidaymakers hit by long delays at Kent ports.

 The UK’s departure from the European Union means travellers face more rigorous passport and other checks before crossing the Channel, where previously they were largely waved through.